Talking to teens about sex

 You may worry that talking about birth control sends the message that it’s okay for a girl to have sex.
 You can state very clearly that you don’t want your daughter to have sex.
 But, because nearly half of all 15- to 19-year-olds in the United States have had sex, it makes sense to talk about birth control, too.

 Here are some tips to give girls about birth control:

 - Think carefully about your birth control choice.
-Think about questions like how likely you are to use it every time, how likely you’ll use it correctly, and how well it works.
-Some types of birth control fail more than others.
+Think about questions like how likely you are to use it every time, how likely you are to use it correctly, and how well it works.
+Some types of birth control work better than others.
 Learn about the different types of birth control and how well they work.